 N 37.43032°, W 122.17309°

-In the Winter 2015 term, I am teaching a graduate project studio: CS 344G: (Your) Great Ideas for Networked Applications.
+In the Spring 2015 term, I am teaching a first-year seminar: CS 81N: Hackers and Heroes.

 I recently started as an assistant professor at Stanford University.
 From 2011–2014, I did my Ph.D. at MIT, advised by Hari Balakrishnan.
 Previously, I spent a year at Ksplice, Inc., a startup company (now part of Oracle Corp.) where I was the vice president of product management and business development and also cleaned the bathroom.
 Before that, I worked for three years as a staff reporter at The Wall Street Journal, covering health care, medicine, science and technology.
 I did my undergraduate work at MIT, where I received a B.S.
 (2004) and M.Eng.
 (2005) in electrical engineering and computer science.
 I also received an E.E. degree in 2014.